 What is the estimated cost of setting up an EAM in Singapore?

-Costs involved in setting up an EAM are split into initial incorporation costs and ongoing costs.
-The EAM will have to factor in cost of company incorporation, licensing, and setting up of compliance policies and procedures as the initial set up costs.
+The costs involved in setting up an EAM are split into initial incorporation costs and ongoing costs.
+The EAM will have to factor in the cost of company incorporation, licensing, and setting up of compliance policies and procedures as the initial set up costs.
 Ongoing costs include operational costs pertaining to rental and staff salaries, ongoing licence/registration costs, and costs for maintaining service providers such as outsourced compliance support, IT support and auditors.

-Costs will vary depending on size and business model of the EAM.
+Costs will vary depending on the size and business model of the EAM.
 The EAM may take advantage of various tax exemptions available in Singapore to reduce their cost burden.
-Typically with good anchor clients the benefits of setting up as an EAM significantly outweigh the costs which can be kept very frugal during the initial phase.
+Typically with good anchor clients, the benefits of setting up as an EAM significantly outweigh the costs which can be kept very frugal during the initial phase.